wrong-about-everything/wrong-about-everything.github.io/_posts/2020-05-01-Causation:-Properties-and-the-Laws-of-Nature.md

 [INDUCTION: JUSTIFIED, AND OTHERWISE]

-In short, Powerism is about causal relations grounded in dispositional properties, which are necessary because the Laws of Nature say it can't be otherwise.
+Just to reiterate, Powerism is about causal relations grounded in dispositional properties, which are necessary because the Laws of Nature say it can't be otherwise.
 Neo-Humean worldview is categorical properties spread over the spacetime, where causation takes a weaker form known as "constant conjunction", because the Laws of Nature don't govern the world, but just describe it, ready to change.

 ## Further reading
 It's not an exaggeration to say that this topic is huge.